Jump to Camino Sanabrés Stages

 Moss Covered Rocks, Camino Sanabrés, Cea to Estación de LalínMoss Covered Rocks

-It is at about 12.0 kilometers that you see the buildings of the next town of Carballediña ahead.
+It is after about 12.5 kilometers that you see the buildings of the next town of Carballediña ahead.

 Entering Carballediña, Camino Sanabrés, Cea to Estación de LalínEntering Carballediña, Camino Sanabrés, Cea to Estación de Lalín